viswajithiii/test-website/content/project/identifying-poverty-in-all-its-forms/index.md

 ---
-title: " Identifying Poverty in All Its Forms"
+title: "Poverty in All Its Forms: Determining the Dimensions of Poverty Through Merging of Knowledge"
-subtitle: Determining the Dimensions of Poverty Through Merging of Knowledge
+subtitle: "Methods: Literature Reviews, Interviews and Design Workshops"
 date: 2022-01-08T04:40:57.892Z
 draft: false
 featured: false